apiaryio/docker-base-images/README.md

 1. Log in to Docker Hub using `$ docker login` from the CLI if you haven't already.
 1. If the image was built correctly, push it to the repository with `$ (sudo) docker push -t "apiaryio/$name:$tag"`

-Images are built automatically on CircleCI and Wercker.
+Images are built automatically on Wercker.
 Builds on `master` branch include a deploy step with pushing the built images to DockerHub.
 If you add a new image as described above, your image will get built and pushed automatically once the changes are merged.